-The memorial and rally were organized by an assortment of organizations across the Palmetto State.
+The memorial and rally was organized by an assortment of organizations across the Palmetto State.
 Notably, the Free South Carolina Movement (FSCM), a “statewide prison based, prisoner led” group that was “organized in response to the historic Lee County violence.”
 They are the ones in the matching orange shirts.
-They were joined by the Columbia (the capital of SC) branch of the Party for Socialism and Liberation (PSL), and the Democratic Socialists of America (DSA), whose numerous chapters shroud Twitter with their rose emojis.
-Also, of course, there were anarchist abolitionists, who somehow always have the biggest banner.

 All the while, the police stood by in the only available shade, watching.
 Their only function was to turn away the media, which they did twice, and to keep friends and family from visiting their loved ones inside the thrice-walled facility.
 The second speaker, a father of an LCI inmate, called the denial of visitors an act of “retaliation” against the prison reformers and abolitionists.
 Not long after his comment, it was announced that the Turbeville Correctional Institute was wholly locked down in response to a rally outside its walls.